When the temperatures begin to cool, the Atlanta festival scene heats up. Put on your festival shoes have fun, ATL style.

 ONE Musicfest, Sept.
 7 and 8

-The best of urban progressive music comes to Centennial Olympic Park as more than 50,000 music lovers listen to artists such as Gucci Mane, Koffee and Phony PPL.
+The Southeast's largest urban music and arts festival takes place in Centennial Olympic Park as more than 50,000 music lovers listen to artists such as Gucci Mane, Wu-Tang Clan, Three 6 Mafia, Koffee and Phony PPL.

 Indie Craft Experience: Fall Market, Sept.
 8